 July 23, 2015

-Ever wonder how many brands really send out personalized email?
+Ever wonder how many brands really send out personalized emails or personalized content?
 Sure, it can boost opens and conversions, but how many brands take the time to make effective personalized email campaigns?

 As you might expect, the answer is complicated.
 According to a recent L2 report (commissioned by Monetate), sportswear brands deliver the most personalized emails, followed by apparel and accessories companies.